Data breaches keep on coming. Here’s what you can do to stay ahead of the hackers.

 We know by now that even the most secure business in the world can be hacked, as long as the attacker is determined enough.
 Instead, it’s how the business responds to an attack that matters.
 Unfortunately, these two firms have been heavily criticized for various deficiencies including:

-- Failing to quickly spot and contain the breach.
-For CafePress, the intrusion is said to have occurred in February, but the breach only came to light in August.
+- Failing to quickly spot and contain the leak.
+For CafePress, the intrusion is said to have occurred in February, but the leak only came to light in August.
 In the case of StockX, it happened in May but went unreported until August.

 - Failing to properly secure passwords.
-Half of those compromised in the CafePress breach are said to have been protected by a weak algorithm (SHA-1), meaning hackers could effectively still use them.
-Just days after the StockX breach was revealed, it emerged that decrypted passwords were already being sold on the Dark Web.
+Half of those compromised in the CafePress leak are said to have been protected by a weak algorithm (SHA-1), meaning hackers could effectively still use them.
+Just days after the StockX leak was revealed, it emerged that decrypted passwords were already being sold on the Dark Web.

 What could hackers do with my password?